annedorko/of-the-day/README.md

 ## Transients

 The shortcode uses [get_posts()](https://codex.wordpress.org/Template_Tags/get_posts) to query based on your inputs, always returning one or zero posts.
 The resulting post object is serialized and hashed MD5 to create a unique transient code.
 That code is designated to expire at midnight according to the local time of your WordPress site.

+## Translations

+Currently, there isn't much to translate.
+However, a basic .pot file is available under /languages